-Government employees and Academia (full-time faculty and student): $350
+Government employees and Academics (full-time faculty and students): $350

 Participation in the symposium will allow you the opportunity to receive continuing education credits.
 TCPI is registered with NASBA, and in accordance with its policies, up to 12 CPE credits can be earned.
 (NASBA Field of Study: TAXATION.)

 TCPI will also apply for CLE accreditation from those states that require it, which participants list on their registration form.
 The total amount of earned CLE credits varies by states.